ibreathe247365/MyCodeSchool-Pointers/README.md

 # MyCodeSchool-Pointers
-Code from the course, available on freecodecamp
+Code from the course, available on freecodecamp.